reembank/reembank/README.md

 Hi, I'm **reembank**

-I'm a database developer (MS SQL) in the United Kingdom
+I'm a database developer (MS SQL) in the UK

 Currently learning C# and Unity to stave off boredom